Fthym-Rhm/road-damage-detection/README.md

 - Matplotlib
 ---

-## Enhancement Pipeline
+## Dataset

-- Grayscale
-- Median Filter
+The dataset was created using videos captured from Mihintale roads containing different types of road surface damages such as:
-- Log Transform
+- Potholes
-- Contrast Stretch
+- Cracks
-- Histogram Equalization
+- Raveling

 ## Folder Structure